niplav/site/considerations_on_cryonics.md

 Note that this graph is not based on real data and only for illustrative purposes.

-But one can take another factor into account: Most negative future scenarios don't lead to reuscitation (civilisational collapse, stable totalitarianism, existential catastrophes like AI failure, nuclear war, biotechnological disaster and natural catastrophe all reduce human capabilities or keep them constant, preventing the development of reuscitation technology).
+But one can take another factor into account: Most negative future scenarios don't lead to resuscitation (civilisational collapse, stable totalitarianism, existential catastrophes like AI failure, nuclear war, biotechnological disaster and natural catastrophe all reduce human capabilities or keep them constant, preventing the development of resuscitation technology).
 In most of the negative futures, there are either no more humans around or people don't have time, energy or resources to bring people back from cryonic preservation (if indeed they still *are* in preservation by that point), and for malicious actors, in